This section will help you to manage asthma in children aged 5-11 years.

 You can use a dry powder inhaler (DPI) or a pressurised metered dose inhaler (pMDI).
 Remember to always provide a a spacer with a pMDI.

 It is good practice to consider the environmental impact and cost of inhaler devices but you need to prescribe an inhaler which the child can, and will, use and this decision needs to be made together with the patient and their family.
+This might not be the most environmentally friendly inhaler but better asthma control will have a better carbon footprint than someone with poor asthma control.

 Check out our guide to choosing the right inhaler and spacer.

 You should document why you have chosen the inhaler, so that other HCPs will understand your decision.
 Remember that no changes should be made to inhaler devices without consultation with the child and their family, as this is unsafe practice.
-This PCRS guide explains why, and offers advice on how to align environmental considerations with best practice.
+This PCRS guide explains why, and offers advice on how to balance environmental considerations with best practice.

-Many primary school-aged children have the ability to use a DPI with effective training, support and practice .
-You can contact pharmaceutical companies for training aids to help with this.
-However, you should consider providing an additional pMDI SABA inhaler plus spacer for emergency use for children under 12 years who might not be able to to activate a dry powder inhaler during an acute asthma attack
+You should consider providing an additional pMDI SABA inhaler plus spacer for emergency use for children under 12 years who might not be able to activate a dry powder inhaler during an acute asthma attack.

 Demonstrate how to use the inhaler and remember to give an additional SABA and spacer for the child to take to school.
 If the child lives between two homes, you may want to prescribe an additional ICS, SABA and spacer.